 - You can lower your risk of getting COVID-19 with good hand washing and wearing a mask or cloth covering over your mouth and nose if you are not vaccinated.
-Some people may feel safer continuing to wear a mask around unvaccinated
+Some people may feel safer continuing to wear a mask around unvaccinated individuals as well.

 - In the United States, there are 3 different types of Food & Drug Administration (FDA) approved vaccines: Pfizer-BioNTech,Moderna, and Janssen (Johnson & Johnson).

 - Pfizer-BioNTech and Moderna are the only vaccines FDA approved for children and teens over the age of 12 years old.

 - Janssen (Johnson & Johnson) is approved by the FDA for young adults over the age of 18 years old.